Wine Fraud Isn’t New

 However, there was a problem.
 Pinot Noir had become in short supply and expensive.
 (The popular film, Sideways, greatly increased the demand.)
 So the fraudsters substituted cheaper wines.

 Again, no one detected the fraud by the taste of the wine.
-Government auditors noticed that the Languedoc region was selling a lot of Pinot Noir.
+French auditors noticed that the Languedoc region was selling a lot of Pinot Noir.
 In fact, it was selling several times more that it was producing.
-That led to the culprits’ detection and conviction.
+That led to the culprits’ conviction.

 III.
 Cotes-du-Rhone Scandal